byaman14/ZS-SSL/README.md

 In `parser_ops.py`, we have also defined a parameter (`--stop_training`) to automatically stop the training process.
 The `--stop_training` parameter denotes the number of consecutive epochs without achieving a lower validation loss (to disable early automated stopping, fix `--stop_training` to  the number of epochs).

 ## Citation
-If you find the paper useful in your research, please cite
+If you find the codes useful in your research, please cite
 ```
 @inproceedings{
 yaman2022zeroshot,